 We have enough spread acres to enable us to apply manure on a multi-year rotation cycle.
-We will only need to apply manure nutrients on 350 to 400 acres per year for proposed Nucleus Site 1 to be strategically applied over 2 - 3 good weather days.
-This will be done only one time in the fall after harvest when normally there is cooler outdoor weather.
+The manure nutrients will only need to be applied on 600 to 750 acres per year for proposed Nucleus Site 2.
+This will be strategically applied over 2 - 3 good weather days only one time in the fall and after harvest.
+Normally, this is when there is cooler weather outdoors.

 We will also be using modern drag line manure applicators in the fields that slit the soil and dribble manure into the soil.
-Normally, it may take 24 to 48 hours to dry and be as stable in the soil as synthetic chemical fertilizers or other animal manure on the land.
+Normally, it would take 24 to 48 hours to dry and be as stable in the soil as synthetic chemical fertilizers or other animal manure on the land.
 In dry years, the liquid manure could be soaked up within 1⁄2 to 1 hour.